nowzoo/ngx-list/README.md

 # @nowzoo/ngx-list

-Paginated, sorted and filtered lists from observables.
+Paginated, sorted and filtered lists from observables for Angular.
 The base library is agnostic as to styling and controls; a  set of Bootstrap 4 controls is available as a separately imported module.